What is Schufa in Germany? A Complete Guide for Expats and Property Investors

 - Upload proof of identity and address

-A Schufa negative entry can include missed payments, unpaid debts, or legal actions.
-Even one negative mark can significantly affect your credit history in Germany and make it difficult to get approved for housing or loans.
+A Schufa negative entry typically refers to serious payment issues such as missed payments that were formally pursued, unpaid debts, or legal actions.
+Even one negative mark can significantly impact your credit rating in Germany.

 How to Improve Your Schufa Score

-- Limit the number of open bank accounts or mobile contracts
+- Keep the number of bank accounts and telecom contracts reasonable

 Example of a Negative Schufa Score and How to Improve It